tojuhaka/easyblog/README.rst

 Introduction
 ------------
-EasyBlog is just a test for pyramid.
+EasyBlog is a webpage created with pyramid.
 Main goal is to test different features of pyramid.
 During development I was asked to create a webpage that contains Authorization-policy, user-management, blogging and news.
 So I let this project to fulfill those requirements.
-After a little bit of refactoring it's not a test-project anymore.
+After a little bit of refactoring it's not a test-project anymore but a webpage for Saapas RY.

 EasyBlog uses ZODB and traversal.
 Main reason for that is my experience from Plone and Zope.
 And yes, I like OO-databases.

-Layout is taken from freewebtemplates.com and is designed by Dcarter Design.
-So let's give them some credits for that.
-The layout is integrated to pyramid using compass (CSS-framework that uses SASS).

 Products I've used for developing:
     * pyramid_simpleform
     * compass
+    * Twitter Bootstrap for layout

 Small code-explanation: